 In an interview with Gigabit Magazine, Talbot explains, “MuleSoft had one of the most holistic and enabling platforms whereby even the most non-technical personnel could create connectivity and develop the integration.
-We have partnered with Ricston, a local implementation partner for the successful design and deployment of our Hybrid Integration Platform, and we are still collaborating till this day in delivering high-quality integration projects by utilizing this technology.
+We have partnered with Ricston, a local implementation partner for the successful design and deployment of our Hybrid Integration Platform, and we are still collaborating to this day in delivering high-quality integration projects by utilizing this technology.
 The fact that we could rely on a local partner to support us in this delicate part of our strategy was essential in gaining stability and building up the momentum.
 This was something that we were seriously looking at as we wanted to start capitalizing on the investment we did and maximize the opportunities that come around on a commercial basis.”

 Air Malta to further achieve its Digital Transformation goals partnered with Lufthansa Systems.
 This way Air Malta was successful in the implementation of the Lufthansa Systems leading solutions.
 Talbot in the same interview with Gigabit Magazine also said, “We have significant synergies with Lufthansa Systems when it comes to defining certain operational and commercial related technology.
 They provide one of the best flight planning solutions on the market and this was something that we couldn’t possibly achieve in the past because we lacked server integration abilities, so our partnerships have been very important to us.”

 Take lessons from the failure of others